 Vednita Carter

-Founder and Executive Director, Breaking Free
+Founder and Former Executive Director, Breaking Free, Minneapolis

 PRE fills a critical gap in research in showing the connection between prostitution and sex slavery.